CO2 Sensors: New Possibilities

 It is easy to build mains powered CO2 sensors into air quality systems in new builds with the appropriate power and networking cables.
 But for retro fitting buildings, battery powered LED CO2 detectors can solve the problem more cost effectively, avoiding the costs of cabling and redecorating after cable installation.
 Even for new builds, these installation cost saving can make battery powered CO2sensors a more cost-effective choice, plus they provide a future proof solution that can be easily adapted as room use changes.

 As readings are only needed every few minutes —you don’t want to keep turning the air quality systems on and off all the time, an LED CO2 sensor is so low powered that it can be powered for up to 10 years from a small lithium battery with enough power left over for a wireless control connection.

-The importance of the need to maintain low levels of CO2 are now starting to be legislated, for example, with regard to new residential construction in Scotland, as well as for schools, offices and other buildings in various countries.
+The importance of the need to maintain low levels of CO2 are now starting to be legislated, for example, with regard to new residential construction in the UK, as well as for schools, offices and other buildings in various countries.